Terre8055/Lexis-Calculator-Project/README.md

 The languages I used: HTML, CSS and JavaScript

 You can send me an email (nwokoriealex20@gmail.com) to request for the APK (android) version of this project.
 I'd forward it to you immediately for your testing.
-Btw, that also was done using the Andriod Visual Studio editor (some extra JAVA language was added though).
+Btw, that also was done using the Andriod Studio editor (some extra JAVA language was added though).

 Your feedbacks will be very much appreciated too :)